Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Self-supervision from supervised warm-starting via cheap labels

-\textbf{Stage 1: Cheap Label Generation.} We begin by constructing a dataset $\hat{\mathcal{D}} = \{(x, \hat y)\}_{i=1}^N$ of inexpensive labels using an approximate procedure $\hat{\mathcal{S}}$ (e.g., a numerical solver, sampler, or simulator).
-This procedure leverages approximation techniques such as relaxed solver tolerances, limited iterations, coarse discretizations, or simplified and linearized formulations.
-These imperfect labels potentially preserve the coarse topology of the solution manifold while $\hat{\mathcal{S}}$ reduces offline label-generation cost by orders of magnitude.
+\textbf{Stage 1: Cheap label generation.} We construct a dataset $\hat{\mathcal{D}} = \{(x_i, \hat y_i)\}_{i=1}^N$ of inexpensive labels using a procedure $\hat{\mathcal{S}}$ -- e.g., a numerical solver, sampler, or simulator that leverages approximation techniques such as relaxed solution tolerances, limited iterations, coarse discretizations, or simplified and linearized formulations.
+The imperfect labels potentially preserve the coarse structure of the solution manifold, while $\hat{\mathcal{S}}$ reduces offline label-generation cost by orders of magnitude compared to using a ``true'' higher-quality solution procedure.

-\textbf{Stage 2: Supervised Pretraining.} We pretrain a vanilla network $\pi_\theta$ on $\hat{\mathcal{D}}$ using standard SL with $\mathcal{L}_{\mathrm{SL}}$ in \eqref{eq:sl_obj}.
-The role of this stage is not to achieve high-precision optimality, but rather to provide a favorable initialization by placing the model outputs within the basin of attraction of a desirable target.
+\textbf{Stage 2: Supervised pretraining.} We pretrain a plain neural network model $\pi_\theta$ on $\hat{\mathcal{D}}$ using standard SL with $\mathcal{L}_{\mathrm{SL}}$ defined in \eqref{eq:sl_obj}.
+The role of this stage is not to achieve high-precision solutions, but rather to provide a favorable initialization for the neural network model.
 Due to the smoothness and stability of the SL objective, this phase converges rapidly.
-Importantly, we monitor pretraining using the merit criterion $\mathcal{M}(\theta)$, terminating early to avoid overfitting to cheap label bias.
+More importantly, instead of monitoring this pretraining phase with $\mathcal{L}_{\mathrm{SL}}$, we monitor it using the merit loss $\mathcal{M}$, with the \textit{merit-minimum} determining when SL training should stop to avoid overfitting to cheap label bias.

-\textbf{Stage 3: Self-Supervised Training from Warm-Start.} Starting from the pretrained parameters, we then apply SSL to minimize $\mathcal{L}_{\mathrm{SSL}}$ in \eqref{eq:ssl_obj}, using either soft or hard constraint enforcement.
-Because the warm-start initialization already lies within a favorable basin of attraction, SSL is substantially more stable, tolerates larger learning rates, and converges more reliably.
-This leads to faster convergence and better final performance compared to cold-started SSL.
+\textbf{Stage 3: Self-supervised training from warm-start.} Starting from the pretrained parameters, we then apply SSL to minimize $\mathcal{L}_{\mathrm{SSL}}$ in \eqref{eq:ssl_obj}.
+In this stage, we can optimize either the plain neural network model (i.e., with only soft constraint enforcement via the loss), or a version with additional hard constraint enforcement modules appended to it (e.g., \cite{donti2021dc3, nguyen2025fsnet}).
+Once the SL-provided ``warm-start initialization'' of the neural network already lies within a task-aligned region, SSL is substantially more stable and converges more reliably to better minimum.
+This consistently leads to faster convergence and improved final performance compared to vanilla cold-started SSL.